aws-amplify/amplify-backend/test-projects/seed-poc/README.md

 3. There doesn't seem to be a way to use `amplify_outputs.json` to achieve this, MIS seems to be input to runtime behavior not to compilation or syntax support.

-Therefore it seems that seed DX might need re-definition in such a way that customer provides schema through import statements.
+Therefore, it seems that seed DX might need re-definition in such a way that customer provides schema through import statements.
 This is in case no way is found to pass schema type through defineData return types.

+Update 6/11:
+It seems possible to make `defineData` return type to smuggle schema type definition to `backend`.
+However, this combined with dynamic inference of verticals overloads compiler and would also require data-schema to expose base types of ModelSchema.
+The compiler problem seems to be a blocker.

 ### Should seed be part of `@aws-amplify/backend` ?